Treprostinil INHALED (Tyvaso®)

-Inhaled treprostinil is marketed as Tyvaso® for PAH and was approved by the Food and Drug Administration (FDA) in 2009.
+Inhaled treprostenil was approved for PAH by the United States Food and Drug Administration (FDA) in 2009.

 How does inhaled treprostinil work?

-The major action of inhaled treprostinil is direct vasodilatation of the pulmonary vascular bed or relaxation and opening of narrowed blood vessels (arteries) in the lungs.
-It may also inhibit platelets from clumping together (aggregating).
-Relaxing and widening of the blood vessels in the lungs makes it easier for the heart to pump blood through the lungs.
-This reduces blood pressure in the lungs that should lead to improvement in physical activity level and well being.
+Inhaled treprostinil works by direct dilation of narrowed blood vessels (arteries) in the lungs.
+It may also inhibit platelets from aggregating (clumping together).
+Relaxing and widening of the blood vessels in the lungs decreases the pulmonary blood pressure to the heart and improves its function.
+This reduces blood pressure in the lungs which generally results in the ability to be more active.

 How is inhaled treprostinil given (Please see package insert for full details)?

-The effects of inhaled treprostinil diminish over the minimum dosing interval of 4 hours.
-The medication is inhaled using the Tyvaso Inhalation System ® which consists of the Optineb-ir Model ON-100/7® (an ultrasonic, pulsed delivery device that delivers medication to your lungs).
+The medication is inhaled using the Tyvaso Inhalation System which consists of the Optineb-ir Model ON-100/7 (an ultrasonic, pulsed delivery device that delivers medication to your lungs).

-Inhaled treprostinil is dose in 4 separate, equally spaced treatment sessions during the day (i.e. during waking hours).
+Inhaled treprostinil is dosed in 4 separate, equally-spaced treatment sessions during the day (i.e. during waking hours).
 The treatment sessions should be approximately 4 hours apart.

 How is inhaled treprostinil supplied (Please see package insert for full details)?

-Ampules of inhaled treprostinil are stable when stored in the unopened foil pouch at room temperature.
-Once the foil pouch has been opened, the ampule should be used within 7 days.
+Vials of inhaled treprostinil are stable when stored in the unopened foil pouch at room temperature.
+Once the foil pouch has been opened, the vial should be used within 7 days.

 How can a patient obtain inhaled treprostinil?

-Inhaled treprostinil must be prescribed by a physician and insurance approval must be obtained prior to starting therapy.
-Once approved by insurance, inhaled treprostinil is then sent directly to patients by one of the following specialty pharmacies: Accredo Health Group, Inc., Curascript, and CVS Caremark.
+Inhaled treprostinil is a limited distribution medication which means it cannot be purchased at a local pharmacy.
+It must be prescribed by a physician, and insurance approval must be obtained prior to starting therapy.
+Once approved by insurance, inhaled treprostinil is then sent directly to patients by one of the following specialty pharmacies: Accredo Health Group, Inc., Curascript, or CVS Caremark.